jgardner117/GamePriceScraper/README.md

 # GamePriceScraper
 This is a Python App I created to update the prices of my video game inventory Google Sheet in order to track the average value of my collection over time.
 This was a tedious process that was ripe for automation made possible by Python, BeautifulSoup and gSpread.

-## Getting Started
-First, you will want to set up a Good

 ### Prerequisites
 This app requires the following prequisites:
   Python 3.4